isobelthompson/nhsbsa-digital-playbook/src/data-visualisation/accessibility/design-a11y.md

 ## Spreadsheet accessibility

 There is a checklist to follow online which the Government Analysis Function created.
-The following links will also be useful:
+The following links may also be useful:
 - [Making spreadsheets accessible: a checklist of the basics – Government Analysis Function][gov 1]
 - [Releasing Statistics in Spreadsheets][gov 2]
 - [Make your Excel documents accessible to people with disabilities - Microsoft Support][microsoft]